ANTOINE1128/entity_relationship_db/README.md

 ### Key Features <a name="key-features"></a>

-- **Animal Management:** The database allows you to store information about animals, including their names, species, and medical history.
+- **client Management:** The database allows you to store information about patients, including their names, and medical history.

-- **Owner Information:** You can also store data about animal owners, such as their names, contact details, and the animals they own.
+- **medical history Information:** You can also store data about the medical history of patients.

 - **Employee Records:** The database includes tables to manage clinic employees' information, including their roles and contact information.

 ### Future Features <a name="future-features"></a>

-- **Visit Tracking:** Add a feature to track and manage visits made by animals to the clinic, including appointment details, diagnosis, and treatment information.

 - **Billing and Payments:** Implement a module to manage billing and payments for clinic services, including generating invoices and tracking payment records.